———————————————

 On top of Mount Nexus (or Throat of the World as this place is officially called), the fountain of strange white energy is still there.
 Once again I step into it and once again nothing happens.
 Just sparkling untouchable white things filling the air around me.
 Alduin's corpse has finally disintegrated and vanished.
 And Paarthurnax is not there.
 Just snow and rocks.
 I climb everywhere I can and wonder if I ought to shout his name, but I don't quite dare make a loud noise in this strange and awe-inspiring place.
 Apart from which, if Paarthurnax doesn't want to be contacted, I'll have to just accept it.

 There isn't anything like a shrine here, but that small ruin of an unknow structure which I mentioned the last time is the closest thing available.
 I go there and pray silently that Paarthurnax should be well and that the gods would protect him against Rudelphine's evil schemes and that I may be allowed to meet him again someday.
-Then I begin my journey back to High Hrothgar, trying my best not to cry, because tears in my eyes could easily be deadly on those steep snowy slopes at unimaginable height.
+Then I begin my journey back to High Hrothgar, trying my best not to cry, because tears in my eyes could easily be deadly on those steep snowy slopes at unimaginable elevation.

 Running away again from that icewraith, I have to kill a troll blocking my way.
 Then I recall my childhood in Wayrest in the region of Stormhaven, High Rock.
 That's where I was born.
 It was very dangerous to venture out of the city, but my parents who were not from there didn't know it at first, and neither did my brother Cortoran.
 I think it was before I turned 4 that he began to take me along with him on his boyish exploration trips.
 We went to craziest places and I so loved it.
 How come we didn't get killed many times over is one of the world's biggest mysteries.
 When our parents found out about our fear- and clueless journeys, they were...
 I don't know, "shocked" is not the word.
 Elanna was still a baby and they decided it was high time to relocate to Camlorn in the west which was far safer.
 There we had plenty of adorable forests similar to the one east of Dragonbridge.
-Pine mostly, though, whereas the spruce prevails in Skyrim, but the plants and animals and such were practically the same.
+Pine mostly, though, whereas the spruce prevails in Skyrim, but the landscapes, plants and animals were practically the same.
 The sun shining through long straight treetrunks, the cones lying about under the trees, the plentiful blueberries...
 That's why I always feel so ecstatic in western Hjaalmarch.

 Right now I have to run down a very joyless snowy mountain slope, though.